Firefox0330/Molecular-Dynamics-using-GROMACS/README.md

 # Molecular-Dynamics-using-GROMACS
-Practice code for running biomolecular simulation in GROMACS
+Codes for running biomolecular simulation in GROMACS